 You want to know:

-- Which keywords competitors appear on
+- which keywords competitors appear on

-- Which ad copy they keep running
+- which ad copy they keep reusing

-- What landing pages they push repeatedly n- Where paid competition is getting hotter
+- where paid competition is getting hotter

 Traffic intel

-- useful for relative comparisons
+- relative comparisons

 Ongoing monitoring